What are heart balm laws in Arizona?

 Answer:

-Heart balm statutes seek to prevent lawsuits based on a broken heart.
-Arizona has not enacted a heart balm statute.
-Please see the following Arizona statute:
+Heart balm statutes aim to prevent lawsuits based on emotional distress from a broken heart.
+Arizona does not have a heart balm statute.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.